TobyTowler/Triangular-Sentences/README.md

 # Triangular-Sentences
-"Decryption" program i made for a job application Written in Java
+"Decryption" program i made for a job application \n Written in Java

 ## Problem